bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 Sjors Provoost: 00:29:58

-So the upgrade is that you can now use this Miniscrip, so these safe pieces of script, not just in `SegWit`, in regular `SegWit`, which used to be the only thing, but you can now also use it in `Taproot scripts`.
+So the upgrade is that you can now use this Miniscript, so these safe pieces of script, not just in `SegWit`, in regular `SegWit`, which used to be the only thing, but you can now also use it in `Taproot scripts`.
 And remember what's nice about `Taproot scripts` is you can have all these multiple ways that you can spend a coin, you can now hide all the ways that you're not using by putting them in different leaves.
 So your wallet would basically know that, okay, there are five different subscripts, essentially, that are possible, and the user will tell me which one of these five to use when I want to spend this coin and will hide the other ones.
 And there were some like, there's some subtle changes between the scripts in Taproot and the scripts in `SegWit` before some limits were dropped, but that's not that important.